Can I stay at camp on the weekends when I am "off"?

 Can you help me get one?

 Yes.
 To work in the US at any summer camp, you need a J-1 Visa.
-Unless you have already applied to a placement agency (like Camp America, Camp Leaders, AICE, Bunac, etc.), we will put you in contact with an agency here in the US to help process your visa paperwork.
-The cost for the paperwork is approximately $500 US.
-We prepay the fee for you, and then we deduct it from your first paycheck.
+Unless you have already applied to a placement agency (like Camp America, Camp Leaders, Interexchange, etc.), we will put you in contact with an agency here in the US to help process your visa paperwork.
+The cost for the paperwork is approximately $400 US.
+Sometimes we are able to prepay the fee for you, and then we deduct it from your first paycheck although certain agencies require that the participant pays the fee themselves.
 You are responsible for arranging and paying for your own travel.
-We will give you all of the details if you get hired for the staff.
+We will give you all of the details if you get hired.

 One thing that you may want to consider doing as soon as possible is getting a police background check with your local police.
 It is a required part of the visa application process and may take several weeks to obtain.